delphix/lab-guides/mssql-admin/INSTRUCTIONS.md

 Before we start this exercise is important to mention that in Delphix, a Target and Staging server have the same configuration.
-It's a Delphix best practice to isolate the Staging workload from the VDB workload, so that's why we call them in a different way, but from a requirements point of view, they are the same.
+It's a Delphix best practice to isolate the Staging workload from the VDB workload, so that's why it has a different name, but from a requirements point of view, they are the same.

 ### Steps

 1. Double click "RDP" icon on the Student Desktop